-SS 1-10.3(1)A Flaggers and Spotters
+SS 1-10.3(1)A Flaggers

-Typically, flaggers have the highest exposure to traffic hazards and are more frequently injured or killed than other workers.
-Flaggers should only be used when all other forms of traffic control are inadequate to control traffic.
-When flaggers are used, flagging stations must be shown on the TCP along with the required illumination, warning signs and devices.
-Flagger stations should be protected with a positive barrier, if possible.
+Typically, flaggers have the highest exposure to traffic hazards than other workers, so flaggers should only be used when all other forms of traffic control are inadequate.
+When flaggers are used, flagging stations must be shown on the TCP along with warning signs and other devices.
+Flagger stations shall be illuminated at night and should be protected with a positive barrier, if possible.
 The flagger must also have in mind an "escape plan" to avoid errant vehicles.
-It is not allowed to use flaggers at locations, such as freeways, where their primary function of warning or directing traffic is ineffective or not intended.
-Use of flaggers to exclusively display the "SLOW" message is also not recommended and is, in fact, not required by the contract.
+Flaggers are not allowed on freeways and the use of flaggers to exclusively display the "SLOW" message is also not allowed.
 The provisions call for a flagger with intermittent responsibilities to direct traffic to step back from the flagging station between tasks.
-Additional guidance on the use of flaggers is located in the Traffic Manual M 51-02 and the Work Zone Traffic Control Guidelines M 54-44.
+Additional guidance on the use of flaggers is located in Part 6 of the MUTCD and WAC 296-155-305.